Spectacle Reef Light

-Overview
+Background and planning

 From 1852 to the beginning of the 20th century, the United States Lighthouse Board was active in building lighthouses to support ship traffic on the Great Lakes.
 Between 1852 and 1860, it built 26 new lights.
-Even as the United States Civil War and its aftermath slowed construction, it completed a dozen new lights in that decade.
-In the 1870s alone, it built 43 new lights on the Lakes.
+Even as the American Civil War and its aftermath slowed construction, it completed a dozen new lights in that decade.
+In the 1870s alone, it built 43 new lights on the lakes.
 During the 1880s, more than 100 lights were constructed.

 As the new century began, the Lighthouse Board operated 334 major lights, 67 fog horns and 563 buoys on the Great Lakes.
 During the 19th century, design of Great Lakes lights slowly evolved.
 Until 1870 the most common design was to build a keeper's dwelling with the light on the dwelling's roof or on a relatively small square tower attached to the house.
 In the 1870s, so as to raise lights to a higher focal plane, conical brick towers, usually between 80 and 100 feet tall, were constructed.
-In the 1890s steel-lined towers began to replace the older generation of brick buildings.
-See Big Sable Point Light for a striking transition and transformation.
+In the 1890s steel-lined towers began to replace the older generation of brick buildings, such as Big Sable Point Light.

 The Spectacle Reef Light was built during a forty-year period—between 1870 and 1910—when engineers began to build lights on isolated islands, reefs, and shoals that were significant navigational hazards.
-To that time, light ships were the only practical way to mark the hazards.
-They were dangerous for the sailors who manned them, and difficult to maintain.
+To that time, light ships such as the Huron were the only practical way to mark the hazards.
+They were dangerous for the sailors who crewed them and difficult to maintain.